What Are Trigger Point Injections?

 Schedule A Consultation

-To learn more about trigger point injections, contact Summit Healthcare Pain Clinic.
-Call us at 928-532-1605 to schedule a consultation with Dr. Dax Trujillo.
-Our practice serves Show Low, Arizona and surrounding areas.
+To learn more about Trigger Point Injections, contact Summit Healthcare Pain Clinic.
+Call us at (928) 532-1605 or submit an appointment request form to schedule a consultation with Dr. Dax Trujillo.
+Our practice serves Show Low, Arizona, and surrounding areas.